ZeroWave022/yr-weather/docs/index.rst

 License
 -------
-This project is licensed under the `GNU General Public License v3 <https://github.com/ZeroWave022/yr-weather/blob/main/LICENSE>`_.
+This project is licensed under the `Apache License 2.0 <https://github.com/ZeroWave022/yr-weather/blob/main/LICENSE>`__.

 Disclaimer
 ----------
 ``yr-weather`` is not associated with yr.no or the Norwegian Meteorological Institute (MET).
-Any usage of the APIs provided by MET must follow their `API Terms of Service <https://api.met.no/doc/TermsOfService>`_.
+Any usage of the APIs provided by MET must follow their `API Terms of Service <https://api.met.no/doc/TermsOfService>`__.

 Additional links
 ------------------